Shovel-Ready Small-Lot Subdivision

 Scarcity-Driven Ojai Market

 Ojai’s growth controls suppress new supply by design.
-Across a 36-comp set of recent sales near downtown, virtually none are new construction.
-Subject is the only entitled small-lot project of meaningful scale in the immediate downtown corridor.
+Across the trailing-12-month comp set of recent sales near downtown, virtually none are new construction.
+Subject is the only shovel-ready small-lot project of meaningful scale in the immediate downtown corridor.

 Defensible Residual at the Ask